CircuitVerse/Interactive-Book/docs/bool2.md

 Any Boolean function that is expressed as a sum of minterms or as a product of maxterms is said to be in its __canonical form__.

 When the SOP form of a Boolean expression is in canonical form, then each of its product term is called __minterm__.
-So, the canonical form of sum of products function is also known as __minterm canonical form__ or Sum-of-minterms or standard canonical SOP form.
+So, the canonical form of the sum of products function is also known as __minterm canonical form__ or Sum-of-minterms or standard canonical SOP form.

 Similarly, when the POS form of a Boolean expression is in canonical form, then each of its sum term is called __maxterm__.
 So, the canonical form of product of sums function is also known as __maxterm canonical form__ or Product-of sum or standard canonical POS form.

 ## Conversion of canonical forms

-You can represent the one canonical formed equation in other canonical form i.e. you can represent the SOP form of equation in POS form and POS form equation in SOP form.
+You can represent the one canonical formed equation in other canonical form i.e., you can represent the SOP form of equation in POS form and POS form equation in SOP form.
 To convert the canonical equations, you interchange the Σ and Π symbols after listing out the index numbers of the equations, which are excluded from the original form of equation.

 The important thing to remember about Boolean functions is that, **the SOP and POS forms are Duals to each other**.
 There are 2 steps to follow to convert the canonical form of the equations.
 They are:-

-1. Interchanging the operational symbols, Σ and Π in the equation.
+1. Interchanging the operational symbols, Σ, and Π in the equation.

-2. Use the **De Morgan’s principle of Duality** to the index numbers of the Boolean function or writing the indexes of the terms that are not presented in the given form of equation.
+2. Use the **De Morgan’s principle of Duality** to the index numbers of the Boolean function or writing the indexes of the terms that are not presented in the given form of the equation.

 For Example:-